 This can be on social media or within the posts.
 For example, if you write a post about romantic hotels in Tahiti, end by asking readers to contribute their favorite French Polynesian stays in the comments.

 Always ask questions on social media to engage readers.
-For instance, instead of simply posting a link to a post on delicious meals in NYC, let the reader know your inspiration for the post, tease them a bit with a dish and then ask them if they’ve ever had an epic dinner in New York or elsewhere.
+For instance, instead of simply sharing a link to a post on delicious meals in NYC, let the reader know your inspiration for the post and tease them a bit with a dish.
+Then, ask them if they’ve ever had an epic dinner in New York or elsewhere.
 Make it easy to have a conversation by starting one.

 Adding on to the previous statement, it’s very important to not just share, but to listen and answer.
-Monitor your social media accounts to see who is sharing what, and reward them by taking actions like sharing their content, responding to their comments and questions, or even asking them to guest post if it’s one of your more active followers.
+Monitor your social media accounts to see who is sharing what.
+Then, reward them by taking actions like sharing their content, responding to their comments and questions, or even asking them to guest post if it’s one of your more active followers.

 This is also an opportunity to engage with potential future readers by starting conversations with new online friends.
 Your homework will touch on this.

 You may want to hire someone to monitor your channels if you don’t have the time.
 There are also tools out there that can help with this, like SproutSocial.com.
-You can use Google Alerts for free to see who has mentioned your blog, and thank them.
+You can also use Google Alerts for free to see who has mentioned your blog, and BuzzSumo to see who has shared your blog posts on social media, and thank them.

 Homework: Give yourself a challenge and vow to interact with 15 new people each day on the social media platform of your choice.
 If you’re feeling really ambitious, make it 100!